justcontrailsNZ/storybook/_posts/2026-3-26-rata-and-the-waka.md

   <summary><strong style="cursor: pointer; font-size: 22px; color: #ff6b6b;">❓ Reading Questions (click to open)</strong></summary>

   <br>
-  1. What did Rātā want to build? <br>
+  1. What did Rātā want to build, and why was it important to him? <br>
-  2. What kept happening to the tree after Rātā cut it? <br>
+  2. What kept happening to the tree after Rātā cut it down? <br>
-  3. Who was putting the tree back? <br>
+  3. Who was putting the tree back, and why did they do it? <br>
+  4. How did Rātā feel when he saw the forest spirits? <br>
-  4. What did Rātā do to fix his mistake? <br>
+  5. What did Rātā do to make things right? <br>
-  5. What lesson can we learn from this story?
+  6. What lesson can we learn from this story about how we treat nature?

 </details>